 Given unemployment benefits and deferred compensation aren’t forever, we can’t use the capitalized values to permanently value a severance package.
 It’s just one way of looking at it.
 The true value is the total combined income of the severance package.

 Bottom line: Never quit your job or get fired!
 Always try to get laid off with a severance package instead.
 You have nothing to lose.
 A severance package not only provides you money, but also buys you time to do your next thing.
-With the value of a severance package going up today, you would be foolish not to try and negotiate for one.
+The value of a severance package has gone up.
+You would be foolish not to try and negotiate for one.

-How To Engineer Your Layoff – 5th Edition
+How To Engineer Your Layoff – New Edition

-The book has grown from initially 120-pages in 2012 to now over 200-pages in 2021 thanks to tremendous reader feedback and case studies.
-The latest edition includes two new chapters covering when to hire a lawyer, answers to new intriguing reader questions, updated resources, and more.
+The book has grown from initially 120-pages in 2012 to now over 240-pages in 2024.
+I've consistently incorporated reader feedback and case studies.
+The latest edition covers when to hire a lawyer and answers to new intriguing reader questions.
+I've also updated the resources and more.

-If you’ve been grinding away at a job you don’t particularly enjoy, get ready for an explosion of new work opportunities this year and beyond.
-During lockdowns, I think we’ve all realized life is too precious to continue doing something that doesn’t provide us joy or meaning.
+If you've been grinding away at a job you don't particularly enjoy, get ready for an explosion of new work opportunities.
+During lockdowns, I think we've all realized life is too precious to continue doing something that doesn't provide us joy or meaning.